 - US Department of State (www.travel.state.gov)

 Generally speaking, emergency services in most African countries are not what you'd be used to at home.
 For example, if you're robbed or attacked, don't count on the police to respond quickly (or at all) when you dial an emergency number.
-However, you'll have to visit the police to report the offence – otherwise your insurance won't be valid – so expect an all-day form-filling process.
+However, you'll have to visit the police to report the offence if you intend to make an insurance claim, so expect an all-day form-filling process.
 Likewise, if you're sick or injured, don't waste time phoning an ambulance – get a taxi straight to a hospital or clinic.
 And if you want a private medical service or an English-speaking doctor, ask for directions at an embassy or a top-end hotel.

 Most countries use a 220/240V current, but some mix 110V and 240V.
 Some (eg Liberia) still use mostly 110V.
 Generally, in English-speaking countries, sockets are the British type.
 In Francophone parts of Africa they're the Continental European two-pin variety.
 South Africa has yet another system.
 In some countries you'll find whatever people can get hold of.
 Some countries (such as Botswana) use two different kinds of plugs.
 If possible, purchase plug adaptors before travelling.